Corporate Card Expenses

 You can designate expense lines as paid with a corporate credit card on expense reports.
 If you have more than one credit card account defined in Netsuite, you can select the default account in Accounting Preferences, on the employee record, and on individual expense reports.
 In Accounting Preferences, you can also select a default account for personal expenses paid with a corporate card.
 For more information, see Time & Expense Accounting Preferences.
 For OneWorld accounts, see Set Subsidiary Preferences.

-To use corporate card expenses, you must first customize your expense report form to include the relevant fields.
-For more information on customizing forms, see Creating Custom Entry and Transaction Forms and Configuring Sublist Fields.
+To use corporate card expenses, you must first customise your expense report form to include the relevant fields.
+For more information on customising forms, see Creating Custom Entry and Transaction Forms and Configuring Sublist Fields.

 There are two optional fields you can add to the body of your expense reports and one required field for expense line items:

 If you only have a single credit card account, the Default Account for Corporate Card Expenses preference field does not appear.